digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/swap-extension.rst

 *************

 The Swap extension has many similarities with the Bond extension.
 This tutorial builds on the :doc:`Bond Tutorial <bond-extension>`.
-Please check them out before reading the Swap specifics below.
+Please check it out before reading the Swap specifics below.

 How To Create a Swap Instrument
 *******************************